-One Southland family has been recognised by the Guinness book of records as the largest known English-speaking family in the world.
+One Southland family has been recognised by Guinness world records as the world’s largest known English-speaking family.
 The Taylor family was descended from James and Betty, who arrived in Port Chalmers in 1860 with eight children.
 Developing a carrying business, James shifted to Winton in 1862 to cart gravel for the roads that helped hundreds of farmers settle in the area.
 First-generation family members settled around the province, and bred prolifically.
 By 2002, one in every 20 Southlanders was a member of the Taylor dynasty.

 Pastoral industries needed less labour, and the linked schemes at Manapōuri (hydroelectricity) and Tīwai Point (aluminium smelting) only needed intensive labour during construction in the 1960s and early 1970s.

 The towns eventually followed suit.
 Mataura reached its peak population in 1966, Winton in 1971 and Gore and Invercargill in 1976.

 Since then, the region’s population has been static or declining.
 Figures from the 2013 census show a gradual drop: